fransimo/esta-en-todos-nosotros/content_book/docs/about/detailed_cv.md

 # Healing & Spirituality

-My path in self-knowledge, massages and energy started in 2000, but it was in 2019 when I decided to focus on this path.
+My journey in self-knowledge, massage, and energy work began in 2000, but in 2019 I decided to fully commit to this path.
 Here are my training experiences since then related to Tantra, massages, healing, channeling and self-awareness.

 ## Spanish Institute of Craniosacral Biodynamics (ongoing training) [+](https://biodinamicacraneosacral.org/)